noaa-gml/ccg_dataProcessing/data_files/README.md

 ## Verifying the Integrity of This Archive

-That archive is provided with a SHA-256 checksum so you can verify that it hasn’t been tampered with during download or transfer.
+The archive is provided with a SHA-256 checksum so you can verify that it hasn’t been altered or corrupted.
+This allows you to establish that the archive is what was published by GML.

 ---